GeorgMeore/lambda/README.md

 `Name ::= A | B | ... | Z`

-Uppercase english letters to create aliases for terms.
+Uppercase english letters can be used to create aliases for terms.
 During the syntactical analysis phase they are just replaced by the aliased term.